tyketchum/dr-longevity/SETUP_CHECKLIST.md

 ---

-## ✅ Step 5: Start the Frontend Dashboard
+## ✅ Step 5: Start the Frontend App

 In a **new terminal**: